 The short story as a literary art form is more alive than ever before; yet, what it is, its abiding and universal structure is still debated.
-I've learned that the short story structure is an aesthetic relation of point and ripple, of the moment and everlastingly timeless.
+I've learned that the short story structure puts point and ripple, the moment and timelessness.

 "In the short story there is a feeling of point," explained Eli Siegel, " which changes into something that takes on a wider and wider meaning....The short story is supposed to have a point, and then is supposed to ripple out; in fact, we can imagine a good story being like a stone thrown into a lake in 1906 and it's still rippling out..."